HenryRoutson/VectorsToVector/README.md

-**Quickly test if a set of positive vectors when scaled with a positive number, can combine to create create a goal vector.**
+**Quickly test if a set of vectors when scaled with a number, can combine to create create a goal vector.
+All vectors and numbers are positive.**

 See if you can solve it for yourself before scrolling to read my answer